-- Structural arrangements that maximize the effectiveness of knowledge management practices in different organisations and organisational types.
+- Structural arrangements that maximise the effectiveness of knowledge management practices in different organisations and organisational types.

-- Informal arrangements that maximize the effectiveness of knowledge management practices in different organisations and organisational types.
+- Informal arrangements that maximise the effectiveness of knowledge management practices in different organisations and organisational types.

-- Human resource practices that maximize the effectiveness of knowledge management practices in different organisations and organisational types.
+- Human resource practices that maximise the effectiveness of knowledge management practices in different organisations and organisational types.

 - Information technologies to enable knowledge management.

-- Conditions for maximizing creativity with in organisations.
+- Conditions for maximising creativity with in organisations.

 - Organisational intellectual capital and its value in organisations.